jithyavaishnavi/ProCode-Chrome-Extension/README.md

 # ProCode Chrome Extension

 ProCode is a **smart Chrome extension** designed to assist developers in learning, problem-solving, and improving coding skills.
 Whether you are a beginner or an advanced programmer, ProCode provides tools to enhance your thinking and approach to coding challenges — without just giving away the solution.
+It is a web-based Chrome extension designed to enhance the coding experience on LeetCode by providing quick access to solutions, hints, and problem analysis.
+It aims to save time, organize problem-solving approaches, and assist users in learning efficiently.
+The extension is lightweight, fast, and user-friendly, making it ideal for beginners and advanced coders alike.

 ## Features